-Children are better supported to remain and return home successfully
+Children are better supported to remain and

+return home

+successfully

 In the latest quarter there have been more exits from out of home care than there were entries.
-There has been a 23 percent decrease in the number of entries to out of home care.
-The reduction of entries is driven by first time entries which dropped by 30 percent.
-Re-entry into the Oranga Tamariki system also decreased to a lesser extent.
+There has been a 9 percent increase in the number of entries to out of home care whilst exits from out of home care have decreased 9 percent.

-Give me stable and loving care that enables me to be safe, recover and flourish We keep children in the custody of the Chief Executive safe and promote their wellbeing
+Give me stable and loving care that enables me to be safe, recover and flourish We keep children in the custody of the Chief Executive safe and promote their wellbeing.